josdejong/workerpool/README.md

 ## Features

 - Easy to use
-- Runs in the browser and on node.js
+- Isomorphic: runs in the browser and on node.js
 - Dynamically offload functions to a worker
 - Access workers via a proxy
 - Cancel running tasks